Wednesday, March 25

 The Eastern Wood-Pewee has a two phrase day-time song.
 In this example, it is interspersing the song with whiny notes made while fluttering its wings.
 (May, NJ)

-Another version of the song (June, NJ).
+An odd version of the song (June, NJ).

 The Acadian Flycatcher song is the familiar "pizza".
 Frequently also heard is a trill that is uttered with wing fluttering, often when changing perches.

-(June, NJ)
+(June, NJ>

 The Least Flycatcher also may also include a trill in between its song phrases (4 trills followed by song phrases, May, NJ).